 Is a Cracked Heat Exchanger Dangerous?

-Four Symptoms of a Cracked Heat Exchanger:
+Four Warning Signs of a Cracked Heat Exchanger:

-If you suspect your furnace has a cracked heat exchanger, contact a professional well versed in furnace installation as soon as possible so they can inspect your system and, if needed, handle a furnace heat exchanger replacement.
-Costs should vary depending on the situation, but estimates run in the neighborhood of $1,000 to $3,000.
+If you suspect your furnace has a cracked heat exchanger, contact a professional with extensive experience in furnace installation right away so they can take a look at your system and, if necessary, perform a furnace heat exchanger replacement.
+Costs will fluctuate depending on the situation, but estimates can roughly suggest $1,000 to $3,000.

-It’s also beneficial to take a look at your furnace filters every few months – it’s recommended some filters be swapped out every 90 days or sooner if they are dirty or grimy.
-While the filters aren't connected to the heat exchanger itself, the strain of drawing air through a clogged filter makes the entire furnace work more vigorously to do its job.
-And the harder your furnace has to work, the more deterioration pieces like the heat exchanger will sustain.
+It’s also a good idea to review your furnace filters every few months – it’s recommended some filters be swapped out every 90 days or sooner if they are dirty or grimy.
+While the filters are not part of the heat exchanger itself, the strain of dragging air through a clogged filter makes your entire furnace work longer to do its job.
+And the harder your furnace has to work, the more wear and tear pieces like the heat exchanger will experience.